Changissnz/nu_merchant_principal/README.md

 continues in this manner so as to produce a control mechanism of environment for wanted activity belonging to agent $X_1$.

-Diagram PC1 shows <ins>external feedforwarding environmental
+Diagram PC1 shows <ins>externally-sourced feedforwarding
-construction</ins>.
+environmental construction</ins>.
 Without discussing the two extreme possibilities in the aims of the external agent to the subject of such construction, there is this obvious fact worthy of mention: the external agent is able to exert a noticeable form of "control" over the recipient of their feedforwarding strategy.